IBM/prompt-declaration-language/docs/tutorial.md

     metric: ${ EVAL }
 ```

+Notice that in the `data` block the values are interpreted as Jinja2 expressions.
+If values need to be PDL programs to be interpreted, then you need to use
+the `object` block instead (see [this section](#specifying-data)).

 In the example above, the expressions inside the `data` block are interpreted.
 In some cases, it may be useful not to interpret the values in a `data` block.
 The `raw` field can be used to turn off the interpreter inside a `data` block.
 For example, consider the ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/data_block_raw.pdl)):